Yandex Cloud

 2. Make sure the Security rules tab contains a rule with the following parameters:

-This rule sends all incoming traffic of the protected resource for automatic analysis using ML and behavioral analysis algorithms.
-As a result of automatic analysis:
+This rule sends all incoming traffic of the protected resource for an automatic check using ML and behavioral analysis algorithms.
+As a result of this check:

 • Legitimate requests are routed to the protected resource.